 - Online research gives you access to tools and functionality that make it easier to order and explore the data.
 For example, video transcription, heat maps, tagging.

-The concern: Online research isn’t cost-effective
+Myth 3 - Online research isn’t cost-effective

 The truth: Done well, qualitative research generates rich contextual data and insight to help clients make confident decisions and take the next step.
 The cost for both online and in-person research should reflect the value and quality of the outputs that you receive.